junxit/us-congress-bills-114/metadata.md

 - 2015-04-06 — Placed on the Union Calendar, Calendar No. 33.
 - 2015-04-06 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-52.
 - 2015-04-06 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-52.
+- 2015-04-16 — Considered as unfinished business. (consideration: CR H2290-2292)
+- 2015-04-16 — Considered under the provisions of rule H. Res.
+200. (consideration: CR H2275-2286)
+- 2015-04-16 — DEBATE - The House proceeded with 10 minutes of debate on the motion to recommit with instructions, pending a reservation of a point of order.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to add a section at the end of the bill titled Benefits Disallowed in Cases of Gift and Estate Tax Evasion.
+Subsequently, the reservation of a point of order was withdrawn.
+- 2015-04-16 — DEBATE - The House proceeded with one hour of debate on H.R.
+1105.
+- 2015-04-16 — House amendment offered
+- 2015-04-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-04-16 — Mr. Nolan moved to recommit with instructions to the Committee on Ways and Means. (consideration: CR H2285-2286; text: CR H2285)
+- 2015-04-16 — On motion to recommit with instructions Failed by the Yeas and Nays: 186 - 232 (Roll no. 160). (consideration: CR H2290-2291)
+- 2015-04-16 — On passage Passed by recorded vote: 240 - 179 (Roll no. 161). (text: CR H2275-2276)
+- 2015-04-16 — POSTPONED PROCEEDINGS - At the conclusion of debate on the motion to recommit with instructions, the Chair put the question on adopting the motion and by voice vote, announced that the noes had prevailed.
+Mr. Nolan demanded the yeas and nays and pursuant to the order of the House of today, the Chair postponed further proceedings on the question of adoption until a time to be announced.
+- 2015-04-16 — Passed/agreed to in House: On passage Passed by recorded vote: 240 - 179 (Roll no. 161).(text: CR H2275-2276)
+- 2015-04-16 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2286)
+- 2015-04-16 — The previous question was ordered pursuant to the rule. (consideration: CR H2285)
+- 2015-04-16 — This resolution provides for consideration of H.R.
+622, H.R.
+1105, and H.R.
+1195.